PavelDoGreat/Super-Blur/README.md

 Just add **SuperBlur.cs** or **SuperBlurFast.cs** script to Camera and attach *Blur Material* and *UI Material* to it.

 - **SuperBlur** - (recommended way) It's using OnRenderImage to grab screen texture.
-- **SuperBlurFast** - works faster by rendering scene directly to render texture.
+- **SuperBlurFast** - Render scene directly to render texture.
 Much better perfomance on mobile devices, but doesn't work with other post effects.

 Properties
 ----------